bark-community/nft/README.md

 - [Sugar Documentation](https://docs.metaplex.com/candy-machine-v2/sugar)
 - [Umi Documentation](https://docs.metaplex.com/umi)

-This README provide a comprehensive guide to setting up and deploying your NFT collection on Solana using Sugar and Umi.
+This README provides a comprehensive guide to setting up and deploying your NFT collection on Solana using Sugar and Umi.

+---

-## Licence
+## License

+BARKER's Club is licensed under the ISC License.